igrishaev/pg/doc/030-pool.md

 ## Logs

+The pool logs its events using the `clojure.tools.logging` library.
+The namespace is `pg.pool`.
+Here is an example of logs you would get:

 ~~~
 16:20:35 DEBUG pg.pool - a new connection created: pg10177
 16:20:35 DEBUG pg.pool - connection pg10177 has been acquired